humayrakabir-ahona/poster-presentation-data/README.md

 ## Citation
 If you use this data or code in your own research, please cite this poster:
-Ahona,Humayra.2026.TARGETING THE UN-TARGETABLE : A Ferroptotic Approach to Refractory Cancers Presented at Biology & Bioinformatics Olympiad, Chittagong, Bangladesh.
+Ahona,H.K.2026.TARGETING THE UN-TARGETABLE : A Ferroptotic Approach to Refractory Cancers Presented at Biology & Bioinformatics Olympiad 3.0 , Chittagong, Bangladesh.

 ## Contact
  HUMAYRA KABIR AHONA